EvoHull/Tapirs/docs/Running-Tapirs/reproducibility.md

 # Software list and versions

-The full list of software, their dependencies and version numbers called `environment.yaml` is written to envs/archived_envs directory at the end of the run.
+The full list of software, their dependencies and version numbers is written to envs/archived_envs/environment.yaml at the end of the run.
 This file can be used to reproduce the experimental software conditions.

 # Archiving
 Snakemake can be asked to [make an archive](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving) of code, config, and input files: